leamas/ddupdate/README.md

     sure how the api works.
 Essential step, this one.

-  - Each plugin must contain a main class derived from IpPlugin or ServicePlugin.
+  - Each plugin must contain a main class derived from IpPlugin or UpdatePlugin.
 The class docstring is the *help <plugin>* documentation.

   - The class \_name property is the official name of the plugin, must be unique. \_oneliner is indeed the short summary displayed by